GuptaVishu2002/DynamicEmbedding/README.md

 This repository contains the code for Dynamic Embedding framework to predict materials properties.
 The code provides the following functions:

-* Train a Roost model using dynamic embedding on a given dataset.
 * Use a pre-trained ALIGNN model to perform dynamic extraction on a given target dataset.

 ## Installation Requirements